 Freelancing software that helps you get paid faster.

-You don’t have to be a freelance for very long before you’ll be asked to fill out a W9 for 2017/2018.
-For those of you who have traditionally earned most of your income as an employee, you may not have much of an idea what it is for or how to fill out a W9 form.
+You don’t have to be a freelance for very long before you’ll be asked to fill out a W9.
+For those of you who have traditionally earned most of your income as an employee, you may not have much of an idea what it is for or how to fill out a W9 form, or how to prepare for it with every invoice template you create and send for payment.

 Fortunately, there are few things simpler than this necessary tool for anyone working as an independent contractor.